Advantage Home Finance logo

 The right fit depends on deposit, income, property, credit profile and what keeps the monthly payments comfortable over time.

-A first-time buyer mortgage is not just one type of deal.
+A first-time buyer mortgage is not just one type of product.
 It is a broad label for the different ways lenders support buyers getting onto the property ladder for the first time.
 The right fit depends on deposit, income, property, credit profile and what keeps the monthly payments comfortable over time.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE